Ahhh, October—the leaves are turning, the air feels crisper and the magic of the holiday season is starting to infuse the air…

 Yes, a zombie invasion has descended upon brands, subjecting us all to the drudgery of a post-apocalyptic landscape, without any of the fun, exciting interludes for cutthroat survival.
 Here are symptoms of the virus:

-*Dead and derivative messaging.
-Earlier this year, Johnny Walker launched Jane Walker, a scotch aimed towards women, during Women’s History Month — a necessary rebranding, because, according to VP Stephanie Jacoby, scotch is usually “intimidating” for women.
-Johnny Walker could have taken the time to build a long-term strategy that authentically aligned them to women’s rights, but they took an easy shortcut by resorting to a gimmick that managed to pander AND condescend, co-opting an important movement in the process.
+Earlier this year, Johnny Walker launched Jane Walker, a scotch aimed towards women, during Women’s History Month—a necessary rebranding, because, according to VP Stephanie Jacoby, scotch is usually “intimidating” for women.
+Johnny Walker could have taken the time to build a long-term strategy that authentically aligned them to women’s rights, but they took an easy shortcut by resorting to a gimmick that managed to pander and condescend, co-opting an important movement in the process.

-*Braindead social strategy.
 Social is a landmine these days.
 It’s all too easy to elbow your way into hashtags without accounting for the most crucial part of these conversations: context.
 Maybe don’t host a Twitter Q&A session when your company is under government investigation.
-And just because a hashtag is trending, doesn’t mean you absolutely MUST be part of the conversation.
+And just because a hashtag is trending, doesn’t mean you absolutely have to be part of the conversation.
 In this day and age, hashtag fails can put you on the verge of a brand-pocalypse.